gtalus/GURPSInitTool/docs/quick_start.rst

 Once an encounter is completed, you can use the 'Reset' function from the right-click menu to clear out any injury, fatigue, and statuses from the selected rows.
 The 'Reset round counter' button just to the right of the round counter in the toolbar will reset the counter to 0.

 It is currently not possible to save an encounter directly, but the log can be copied to an external program and the combatants can be dragged to the Group Manager where they can be saved.
 This can be useful if you want to keep track of injury for major characters or if an encounter is still in-progress when a session ends.

-..
-Set active effects

-..
-Besides the usual GURPS stats, there are two additional pieces of information for each combatant: its Type and Status.
-Types are PC, Ally, Neutral, Enemy, or Special and are color-coded in the main table as well as elsewhere.
-The Type also impacts what automations are applied to this creature - PCs and the Special type are not automated while the others are.